mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 - code-review-love/og-cover.jpg
 hide_affiliate_warning: true # No affiliate links in this post
 ---
 When people talk about code reviews, they focus on rules the reviewer should follow.
 What about the author?
 In a successful review, the person who writes the code is just as important as the one who reads it.
-There's scarcely any guidance on preparing your code for this process, so authors often sabotage their own reviews unintentionally.
+There's scarcely any guidance on preparing your code for this process, so authors often sabotage their own reviews out of sheer ignorance.

 This article describes best practices for participating in a code review when you're the author.
-In fact, by the end of this post, you're going to be so good at sending your code out for review that **your reviewer will literally fall in love with you**.
+In fact, by the end of this post, you're going to be so good at sending out your code for review that **your reviewer will literally fall in love with you**.

 ## But I don't want my reviewer to fall in love with me